Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Separate each of your savings goals into an Alliant Supplemental Savings Account so you can visualize your progress.

 But how do you decide which option is best for you?
-We consulted with an Alliant mortgage loan officer to put together some tips to help you out.
+Here are some things to consider when making your choice:

-A fixed-rate mortgage has the same interest rate from the time you take out the loan until you pay it off.
-With an ARM loan, or adjustable-rate mortgage, the interest rate is set for a period of time, and then may go up or down after that set adjustment period.
+A fixed-rate mortgage has the same interest rate from when you take out the loan until you pay it off.
+With an ARM loan, also known as an adjustable-rate mortgage, the interest rate is set for a specific amount of time and may go up or down after that adjustment period.

-For example, if you're wondering what a 10/6 ARM is, that indicates that the interest rate is fixed for 10 years, and then the interest rate will be adjusted every six months after that for the duration of your loan.
-A 10/1 ARM means the initial fixed rate period is for 10 years, then the interest rate will be adjusted every (one) year after that for the remaining life of the loan.
+For example, with a 10/6 ARM, the interest rate is fixed for 10 years, and then the interest rate will adjust every six months for the duration of your loan.

-Hearing that your interest rate could change after 10 years can sometimes make consumers feel uneasy, perhaps triggering memories of the 2008 housing crisis.
-(Though, it’s important to remember that ARM mortgages themselves didn’t cause the crisis; it was much more complex than that.)
-People also often forget about or don’t even know about 10/1 ARMS or 10/6 ARMs, and only think of 3/1 and 3/6, or 5/1 and 5/6 ARMs, which lock in rates for only three and five years, respectively.
-Additionally, the 30-year fixed mortgage is the “standard” that most home buyers are accustomed to hearing about because it’s the rate and product most often featured in advertisements.
+Hearing that your interest rate could change after 10 years can make consumers uneasy, perhaps triggering memories of the 2008 housing crisis (though, it’s important to remember that ARM mortgages themselves didn’t cause the crisis; it was much more complex than that).
+People often forget about or don’t know about 10/6 ARMs, and only think of 3/1 and 3/6, or 5/1 and 5/6 ARMs, which lock in rates for only three and five years, respectively.
+Additionally, the 30-year fixed mortgage is the “standard” most home buyers are accustomed to hearing about because it’s most often featured in advertisements.

-Simply learning more about the benefits of a 10/6 ARM vs. a 30-year fixed mortgage can ease uncertainty and help you make a more informed decision when it’s time to buy a new home or refinance your current mortgage.
+Learning more about the benefits of a 10/6 ARM vs. a 30-year fixed mortgage can ease uncertainty and help you make a more informed decision when buying a new home or refinance your current mortgage.

-A 10/6 ARM and 10/1 ARM have the same fixed rate period, 10 years.
+A 10/6 ARM and 10/1 ARM have the same fixed rate period of 10 years.
 Once that period is over, the rate on a 10/6 ARM changes every six months.
-The rate on a 10/1 ARM changes every (one) year, after the 10-year fixed rate period.
+The rate on a 10/1 ARM changes every (one) year after the 10-year fixed rate period.

-When mortgage rates are at a low interest period, a fixed-rate mortgage may make the most sense.
+When mortgage rates are at a low-interest period, a fixed-rate mortgage may make the most sense.
 However, when interest rates are rising, it’s a different market.
-Safis says the average rate difference between a 10/6 ARM and a 30-year fixed mortgage can be about 0.5% to 0.75%.
+The average rate difference between a 10/6 ARM and a 30-year fixed mortgage can be about 0.5% to 0.75%.

-For example, let’s say you’re buying a new home and the spread between the two rates is 0.5%.
-You’re choosing between a $300,000, 30-year fixed mortgage at 6.30% APR and a 10/6 ARM at 5.70% APR.
+For example, let’s say you’re buying a new home, and the spread between the two rates is 0.5%.
+In this case, you’re choosing between a $300,000, 30-year fixed mortgage at 6.30% APR and a 10/6 ARM at 5.70% APR.
 Your monthly payment would be about $1,857 for the 30-year fixed and only $1,741 for the 10/6 ARM.
 While $116 a month might not look like much, that adds up to nearly $14,000 of payment savings over the first 10 years.
-Multiply that savings by several moves in a lifetime, and you could be looking at tens of thousands of dollars in savings.
+Multiply that savings by several moves in a lifetime, and you could find tens of thousands of dollars in savings.

-An easy way to do the math and compare the payment amounts for a 10/6 ARM and 30-year fixed is with a mortgage payment calculator.
-Just plug in your loan amount, interest rate and term to get an estimate on your monthly mortgage payment with principal and interest.
+An easy way to do the math and compare the payment amounts for a 10/6 ARM and 30-year fixed mortgage is with a mortgage payment calculator.
+Just plug in your loan amount, interest rate and term to get an estimate of your monthly mortgage payment with principal and interest.

-Whether you decide to go with a 10/6 ARM or 30-year fixed mortgage, Safis says it’s important to establish and keep an ongoing relationship with your mortgage loan officer.
+Whether you choose a 10/6 ARM or 30-year fixed mortgage, it’s essential to establish and keep an ongoing relationship with your mortgage loan officer.
 They will keep an eye on the market and let you know when and if it makes sense to refinance.
-If rates are lower a couple years after you buy your home, for example, they might suggest refinancing from an ARM to a fixed-rate mortgage.
-Ultimately, Safis says, your mortgage loan officer wants to help educate you and save you money so you can reach your financial goals.
+For example, if rates are lower a couple of years after you buy your home, they might suggest refinancing from an ARM to a fixed-rate mortgage.
+Ultimately, your mortgage loan officer wants to help educate you and save you money so you can reach your financial goals.

 Looking for the perfect home?
 Alliant has mortgage loan options to fit any budget.